 How are they treated?

-Treatments for panic attacks and panic disorder include counseling and medicine.
-Using both will often work best.
+Treatment for panic attacks and panic disorder includes counseling, especially cognitive-behavioral therapy (CBT).
+Medicines may also help.
 Treatment can help most people control or even stop attacks.
-But symptoms can come back, especially if you stop treatment too soon.1
+But symptoms can come back, especially if you stop treatment too soon.

 Frequently Asked Questions